tronghieu220403/PE-Injection-Virus/README.md

+# Disclaimer

+The following technique, explanation, or information provided herein is intended for educational and informational purposes only.
+By accessing or utilizing the technique, you acknowledge and agree to the terms and conditions outlined in this disclaimer.

+## Educational Purpose

+The Technique is intended to provide educational insights, promote understanding, and encourage responsible usage of technology.
+It is not intended to endorse or facilitate any malicious or illegal activities.

+## Prohibited Use

+You expressly agree not to use the technique, or any part thereof, for any malicious, harmful, or illegal purposes.
+This includes, but is not limited to, unauthorized access, damage, disruption, or misuse of computer systems, networks, or personal data.
+Any use of the technique for such purposes is strictly prohibited.

+## Legal and Ethical Considerations

+The technique may involve technical concepts, tools, or methodologies.
+It is your responsibility to ensure compliance with all applicable laws, regulations, and ethical guidelines when using the technique.
+Unauthorized or malicious use of the technique is strictly prohibited.

+## External Links and References

+The Technique may contain links or references to external websites, resources, or third-party content.
+We do not endorse or assume any responsibility for the accuracy, reliability, or content of such external sources.

 # PE Injection Virus

 Welcome to the "PE Injection Virus" repository!
 This is an open-source project that aims to provide a virus which will inject malicious code into all Portable Executable (PE) files.